Athol, Massachusetts: Culture

 Athol is geographically isolated from the major cultural centers of Massachusetts; consequently, its residents tend to create their own entertainment.
 The town is known for producing many skilled musicians of all genres.
 Productions and programs are initiated by such organizations as the Athol Area YMCA, the Athol Historical Society, the Athol-Orange Rotary, the schools, and the Athol Public Library.
 The Athol Cultural Council provides funds for some of these programs.

 Since the Athol Public Library has inadequate facilities for large group seating, its largest annual program is presented in conjunction with and at the home of the Athol Historical Society.
 The Friends of the Athol Public Library also provide funds for smaller programs held at the library, like young adult craft workshops and author visits and book-signings.
 The library has a Teen Advisory Council called ATAC who work with the young-adult librarian to provide weekly programs for young adults.
 The children's library provides several programs a week for preschool, toddler and preteens.

 Several community groups such as the Athol Lions Club provide annual entertainment for the community such as the Summerfest and River Rat Race.
 On the second week of April each year, the town's largest event is a local canoe race named "The River Rat Race".
 Thousands of spectators line the banks of the Millers River to watch 300 plus canoes race from Athol to Orange.
 A parade is held in the morning the day of the race, and a carnival is held at the Lord Pond Plaza.
-Local musician Ethan Stone arranges numerous events in a Tool Town Live series at the Town Hall, uptown common and Fish Park which provide both venues for area musicians to showcase their talents and family concerts for the community.
-Joshua Lamarche, director of Osprey Entertainment, also manages concerts called Rockathons for the metal/death metal crowd, which are well received.
 Other popular town activities are listed below in the Culture section and are available through the North Quabbin Chamber of Commerce.